rsearls/blog-posts/microprofile-config-outOfBox/blog/blog.md

 low ordinals, 60, 50, and 40.
 Notice that these ordinals reflect the order of precedence defined by the Servlet specification for web.xml data.
 Configuration data set in sevlet and filter elements takes precedence over the context parameters set in the web-app element.
-An instance of each of these 3 ConfigSources is always assigned to a running servlet.
+An instance of each of these three ConfigSources is always assigned to a running servlet.
 When there is no configuration data for one of these ConfigSources, the instance is present but empty.

-> SideNote
+> Side Note
 >````
 >What is the highest possible ordinal?
 >
 >It is Integer.MAX_VALUE, 2147483647.
 Registering a ConfigSource with ordinal
 >2147483647 will always be the top of the priority list, however this would
 >not be "best practice".
-It would most likely break a lot of stuff and
+It would likely break a lot of stuff and cause your
->cause your colleagues to yell WTF or worse.
+>colleagues to yell WTF or worse.
 >````

 >````